ยป Code examples / Generative Deep Learning / WGAN-GP overriding `Model.train_step`

 The samples in the dataset have a (28, 28, 1) shape.
 Because we will be using strided convolutions, this can result in a shape with odd dimensions.
 For example, (28, 28) -> Conv_s2 -> (14, 14) -> Conv_s2 -> (7, 7) -> Conv_s2 ->(3, 3).

-While peforming upsampling in the generator part of the network, we won't get the same input shape as the original images if we aren't careful.
+While performing upsampling in the generator part of the network, we won't get the same input shape as the original images if we aren't careful.
 To avoid this, we will do something much simpler: - In the discriminator: "zero pad" the input to change the shape to (32, 32, 1) for each sample; and - Ihe generator: crop the final output to match the shape with input shape.

 def conv_block(